rblalock/rblalock/README.md

 [Fish Rules](https://fishrulesapp.com) simplifies saltwater fishing regulations into an easy to understand format.
 With a glance, know if a fish is in season, how many you can keep, how big they have to be, and more.

-Fish Rules has grown to 200,000 MAU's (monthly active users) and is the official app of NOAA and a few state agencies.

 ### 🐉  Dragon Shout App

 Dragon Shout App was a fun project turned viral and featured on most major gaming websites and magazines.
 The app was a companion app for Skyrim and the Elder Scrolls games.